 The Zurich main train station is centrally located, so you might be able to walk to your accommodation from there.
 You can also call a taxi or Uber.

 For your 2 to 3 days in Zurich, don’t forget to explore the lake, neighbourhoods, and restaurants.
 You can have days full of history and culture or step out of the city to take in Switzerland’s stunning natural wonders.
-Nevertheless, here are some of the best activities to fill your Zurich itinerary.
+Nevertheless, here are some of the best activities to fill your time in Zurich.

 Day 1 – Old Town & City Centre Highlights